 Care should be taken when spraying silicone rubber insulators contaminated with biological growths.
 As in the case of clean insulators, the pressure shall be limited and not exceed that normally recommend by manufacturers.
 Fig. 11 shows examples after high-pressure washing.
 From another point of view, in one study it was considered that washing was not effective even at pressures up to 3.5 bars.
 This remains an open question that needs further investigation and standardization.
 To remove growths, some abrasive method could be considered in combination with water spraying.
 Again, it should be tested first to ensure it does not damage the insulator surface.
 Wiping the insulators seems to be an effective countermeasure given the surface characteristics of biological growths.
 Sources suggest wiping insulators after preliminary washing as an effective procedure.
 Some residue can be left after cleaning.
 It is also possible to use detergents containing alcohol to weaken the biofilm and then flush the surface with water.
 While this method may wash away some of the low molecular weight silicone species located on the surface and temporarily reduce hydrophobicity, eventually the silicone rubber will recover.
 Thus, the question of how best to clean insulators with biological growths is still open and requires further investigation.

 Based on the above review, a number of questions remain to be answered:

-• Can it be observed from service that biological growths are an issue for reliability of composite insulators?
+• are biological growths an issue for reliability of composite insulators?

-• Is there any correlation between types/levels of biological growths and type of insulator material?
+• is there correlation between types/levels of biological growths and type of insulator material?

-• Can recommendations be made for the most efficient and cost-effective procedure to clean affected insulators?
+• is it possible to introduce additives to the material or apply other countermeasures to suppress biological growths? • what recommendations can be made for the most efficient and cost-effective procedure to clean affected insulators?